WED 20 NOVEMBER 2019

 ABOUT THE ARTIST:

 Chris Henschke is an artist who works with digital and analogue media, sound and light, and high-energy physics.
 Since the end of the 20th Century, he has been exhibiting around Australia and internationally.
-A key component of his practice is in interdisciplinary and collaborative projects, and he has undertaken a variety of art residencies, including an online artist residency at the National Gallery of Australia, 2004, an Asialink residency, 2007, and two residencies at the Australian Synchrotron, supported by an Arts Victoria Arts Innovation grant, 2007, and the Australia Council for the Arts Synapse program, 2010.
+A key component of his practice is in interdisciplinary and collaborative projects, and he has undertaken a variety of art residencies, including an online artist residency at the National Gallery of Australia, 2004, an Asialink residency, 2007, and two residencies at the Australian Synchrotron, supported by an Arts Victoria Arts Innovation grant, (2007); the Australia Council for the Arts Synapse program, (2010); and currently the ANAT CSIRO Residency – working with chemists who are developing Metal Organic Frameworks (MOFs).

 Since 2000, he has developed courses and lectured in time-based and interactive media at RMIT University and Monash University, and the ‘Art vs Science’ seminar series at the Victorian College of the Arts Centre for Ideas.
 In 2012, he produced and presented at the ‘Colliding Ideas – Art, society and physics’ symposium, part of the International Conference on High Energy Physics, where the discovery of the Higgs Boson was announced.